Kiss (band): Makeup designs

+In the broader context of rock history, face paint has been utilized by various artists prior to both bands.
+Performers like Arthur Brown and Alice Cooper in the 1960s and early 1970s incorporated face paint into their acts, contributing to the theatricality of rock performances.

+While both Secos & Molhados and Kiss employed distinctive face paint and theatrical elements in their performances, the evidence suggests that these similarities arose independently, influenced by the broader trends in the rock and glam scenes of the early 1970s.

+Legacy

 The world of concert touring was changed by Kiss's practice of erecting uniquely designed stage sets.
 Tours got larger, carrying more personnel and equipment, including sets, costumes, sound and lighting gear, and pyrotechnics, all requiring more trucking and the total cost increasing by millions of dollars.
 Kiss also innovated with a significant expansion of concert merchandising, selling non-musical Kiss-branded goods to concertgoers.
 The sales of merchandise helped pay for the concert expenses and bring a profit to the band as well as give them more of a presence without relying solely on radio.
 Other bands copied Kiss by selling their own branded goods at concerts, a practice which became more of a necessity in the 1980s with increasing costs of touring.
 In addition to concert merchandising, Kiss has extended its influence to include a full Kiss-themed mini-golf course at the Rio All-Suite Hotel & Casino in Las Vegas, Nevada.